Higher education system

 The central governing body for education is the Ministry of Education, Youth and Sports .
 The quality of higher education is fostered by the Accreditation Commission.
 Since 2001 the three cycle structure has strictly been implemented in the higher education system (i.e. Bachelor's, Master's and Doctoral study programmes).

 For more detailed information go to the Chapters on Higher Education of Eurypedia.

 The main tuition language is Czech, however the range of programmes delivered in foreign languages (mainly in English) is expanding in particular to cater for international students.
-See the list of English taught study programmes offered by Czech higher education institutions.
+For the list of available study programmes go to Programmes section.